-We often talk all about genetics as if it’s set in stone.
+We often talk about genetics as if it’s set in stone.
 For example, “She just has good genes” or “He is born with it” are common phrases.
 However, over the past decade, biochemists and geneticists discovered that your genetic expression changes over time.
 Based on environmental, cultural, or genetic factors, certain genes are strongly expressive while others are dormant.
 Therefore, genes give us a lot of information.

 Your Food Choices Affect Your Genes

 According to recent study from Norway (NTNU), research show that a balanced diet is the best recipe for a life free of chronic diseases later in life.
 For instance, the best diet is a combination of 1/3 protein, 1/3 fat, and 1/3 carbohydrates.
 However, not everyone gets to enjoy a balanced diet.
 Even people in Norway.
-The next case study is all about genetics.

 Did you know that the food you eat affects your genes?
 During a study from the Institute of Science and Technology of Norway, researchers fed slightly overweight participants different diets.
 They studied the effect of their consumption of food on their gene expression.
 Gene expression refers to the process where information from a gene’s DNA sequence is translated into a protein-like substance.
 This protein substance is then packaged and then used in the subject’s cell structure or function.
 The latest findings are astounding.